North Coast Water Board Program Priorities

 - Work with Tribal Governments implementing restoration and remediation actions in response to catastrophic wildfire events and support Tribal large-scale aquatic restoration efforts.

-- Renew the General 401 Water Quality Certification for the Bureau of Reclamation - Trinity River Restoration Program’s Restoration Activities
+- Enroll in the Bureau of Reclamation - Trinity River Restoration Program’s Restoration Activities under the Statewide Restoration General Order

 - Provide training on the Statewide Restoration General Order and Programmatic EIR processes to North Coast Water Board staff